tortelcode/DogBreedYOLO/README.md

 ## Installation

-1. Go to directory dog-breed-classification.
+1. Go to directory DogBreedYOLO.

 2. Open your terminal and go to your project directory